Esri/cedar/README.md

 Cedar is a library for crafting and sharing data visualizations powered by ArcGIS Services.

-> You are looking at the documentation for cedar v1.x, which is currently in beta.
-You can also view the [v0.x documentation](https://github.com/Esri/cedar/blob/v0.x/README.md).

 [View live examples of how to use cedar](http://cedar-v1.surge.sh/)

 <!--